|Beginners Courses||Length(Days)||Start Date||Cost($)||School Year||Spaces|

 Yes - we have a student games website located at: https://nexgencodecamp.github.io/studentgames/

 We recognize that most of our classes will follow a bell curve distribution.
 Our objective is to challenge those who are finding things easy and provide more help to those who are struggling.
-Ultimately we want every student to have an enjoyable experience over the duration of the course.
+Ultimately we want every student to have an enjoyable experience over the duration of the workshop.

 Primarily because it is easy to learn and there are no barriers to entry

 We really try to pack a lot in; along with coding the robotics workshop gives students insight into mechatronics and the coding workshops are complemented by game design.
 We also make sure students take regular breaks to avoid eye-strain and have food and exercise breaks.

 Our instructors are either developers and/or designers, each with a number of years of industry experience in technology and education.
 We believe this gives us an edge as they are able to bring relevant, anecdotal knowledge to the courses they instruct.
 All of our instructors have up to date working with children checks.
 The WWCC numbers are available on request.

 Luke Stevenson is an Instructor and Freelance Full Stack Web Developer/Consultant.
 Luke enjoys solving problems using software and systems, and developing tools and websites which are used in the day-to-day lives of tens of thousands of people.